Kitware/CMake/Help/guide/tutorial/index.rst

 and then compile that table into our application.

-First, let's remove the check for the ``log`` and ``exp`` functions in MathFunctions/CMakeLists.
+First, let's remove the check for the ``log`` and ``exp`` functions in ``MathFunctions/CMakeLists.txt``.
 Then remove the check for ``HAVE_LOG`` and ``HAVE_EXP`` from ``mysqrt.cxx``.
 At the same time, we can remove :code:`#include <cmath>`.

-In the MathFunctions subdirectory, a new source file named ``MakeTable.cxx`` has been provided to generate the table.
+In the ``MathFunctions`` subdirectory, a new source file named ``MakeTable.cxx`` has been provided to generate the table.

 After reviewing the file, we can see that the table is produced as valid C++ code and that the output filename is passed in as an argument.

-The next step is to add the appropriate commands to MathFunctions CMakeLists file to build the MakeTable executable and then run it as part of the build process.
+The next step is to add the appropriate commands to the ``MathFunctions/CMakeLists.txt`` file to build the MakeTable executable and then run it as part of the build process.
 A few commands are needed to accomplish this.

-First, at the top of MathFunctions/CMakeLists, the executable for ``MakeTable`` is added as any other executable would be added.
+First, at the top of ``MathFunctions/CMakeLists.txt``, the executable for ``MakeTable`` is added as any other executable would be added.

 .. literalinclude:: Step7/MathFunctions/CMakeLists.txt
   :language: cmake